This page is a labor of love, dedicated to Belka, Valeska

 heart, tongue, beef.
 Can use the GROUND MEAT AND ORGANS MIX.
 This

-ground in, 2 parts; beef tongue 1 part; beef or pig heart 1 part; beef
+beef tongue 1 part; beef or pig heart 1 part; beef or pig kidney 1 part;

-in place of chicken quarters.
+beef or pig liver 1 part.
 The organ meats supply Vit A and D, B vitamins,

 -1 multi-mineral, including trace